RRFayad/email-saas-course/README.md

   - npx untun@latest tunnel http://localhost:3000
   - Use the tunnel as url to the webhook
 - Create in our api a route for the clerk webhook
+- After testing, we already deployed (to get the real url)